 of great wealth" according to Ruth

 David's ancestors likely were prosperous in and around Bethlehem, and had been for perhaps two or three hundred years.
 Boaz, Ruth and Naomi would have lived during the period known as the Time of the Judges.
-This period stretches, depending on one's chronology, anywhere from 100 to 350 years in length, right up to the time of Samuel.
+This period stretches, depending on one's chronology, anywhere from 100 to 350 years in length, covered mainly in the book of Judges, right up to the time of Samuel.
 Samuel, who anointed the shepherd boy King David of Israel, was the last of the Judges.

 The Bible seems to depict that Jesse was well off, a result of old money dating back to the time of the Judges in Boaz and Ruth.
 Though the Bible does not attest to this, McKenzie points to Jesse's introduction in the Bible as possible evidence of such stature.
 Some have claimed Jesse was a scholar.

 In I Samuel 16:8 one of Saul's servants recommends David to Saul.
 In doing so the servant simply refers to "Jesse the Bethlehemite", as if that was enough of an introduction Saul would know whom he is referring to.
 Keeping in mind the close proximity of the two towns and this may not seem such a far fetched view of the text.
 King Saul likely would have been aware of a wealthy landowner and sheepherder from nearby Bethlehem.

 Jesse's stature would continue to grow in the eyes of future prophets.
 Isaiah points out in Isaiah 11:1 that "a shoot shall come out from the stump of Jesse".
 This shoot is the expected Messiah.